Safe Route to School on 30th Avenue between Wilbard & Maricara Streets.

 Volunteers to help prepare the trail and lay gravel along trail.
 (Grindings from ODOT road construction will be donated for this project.
 Purchase of clean gravel may be needed to cross culvert pipe at an approximate cost of $400.)

-BOONES FERRY CULVERT PROJECT will divert traffic onto Stephenson and 35th Avenue thereby increasing the traffic in front of Jackson Middle School and the busy 4-way stop at Huber & 35th Avenue in a 35 mph zone compounding an already dangerous route for children walking to school.
+BOONES FERRY CULVERT PROJECT will divert traffic onto Stephenson and 35th Avenue thereby increasing the traffic in front of Jackson Middle School and the busy 4-way stop at Huber & 35th Avenue in a 30 mph zone compounding an already dangerous route for children walking to school.
 The project is expected to begin in the Spring of 2018 and last about 9 months.
-More information can be obtained by visiting BES (Bureau of Environmental Services) webpage for the Boones Ferry Project description and Boones Ferry Culvert Project Map.
+More information can be obtained by visiting the Bureau of Environmental Services (BES) webpage for the Boones Ferry Project description and Boones Ferry Culvert Project Map.